-The Military Intelligence Service was relatively small and operated on a lower scale compared to the National Intelligence Wing.
+The Military Intelligence Service was relatively small and operated on a lower scale compared to the National Intelligence Service.
 It only focused on gathering intelligence on Sri Lankan security forces.
-Even though the operations were highly compartmentalized, the Military Intelligence Wing nonetheless relied on the National Intelligence Wing for their training and advanced technologies.
+Even though the operations were highly compartmentalized, the Military Intelligence Service nonetheless relied on the National Intelligence Service for their training and advanced technologies.

 There were 4 known departments to the Military Intelligence Service: